TharunKumarReddyPolu/Graduate-Market-Place/README.md

   # Here's the main fun part, running the server
   python manage.py runserver
 ```
-If you encounter below error after running the above command:
+If you encounter the below error after running the above command:
 ```
   python : The term 'python' is not recognized as the name of a cmdlet, function, script